 - TCP ports 22, 80, and 443 inbound to the Command appliance

 - These ports must be open to download the installer and administer the ExtraHop system.
-If you cannot open port 80, you can copy the installer to each instance manually.

 - IP addresses of the ExtraHop Discover appliances that are connected to the Command appliance

 - After the Command appliance is launched, you must modify the security groups of the connected Discover appliances to allow traffic in from the Command appliance.

 - Scroll down to review the AMI details, instance type, and security group information, and then click Launch.

 - In the pop-up window, from the first drop-down list, select Proceed without a key pair.

 - Click the I acknowledge… checkbox and then click Launch Instance.